TheoNDionne/GoliathTemplate/README.md

 #### **Cleaning**

-Still in `./Codex/`, run `latexmk -c` and the cleanup should also proceed automagically.
+Still in `./Codex/`, run `latexmk -C` and the cleanup should also proceed automagically.
 For nuclear cleanup `rm -r build/`.

 ## ***Contents & structure***